 Markus Persson created Minecraft, sold it to Microsoft for $2.5 billion in 2014, and was publicly candid about struggling with the aftermath.
 The creator of something loved by hundreds of millions of people found that financial freedom didn't translate to happiness.

 The risk with complete withdrawal is losing structure and purpose simultaneously.
 Some founders thrive with unscheduled time.
 Many don't.
-For those considering this path, building some scaffolding first helps: a weekly routine, ongoing commitments that provide accountability, community of people who understand the transition.
+For those considering this path, building some scaffolding first helps: a weekly routine, ongoing commitments that provide accountability, and a community of people who understand the transition.
+The first 90 days after exit are when foundations are laid or mistakes are compounded.

 6. Philanthropy and Impact